TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 <div class="lesson-content__panel" markdown="1">

 <div class="lesson-note lesson-note--warning" markdown=1>
 Many of these resources assume you're using a Mac or Linux environment.
 If you did our previous installation lesson, you should already have Linux installed in dual-boot or a virtual machine.
-Or, you might be using MacOS.
-If you don't have MacOS, or any version of Linux installed, please return to the [operating system installation guide](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/prerequisites).
+Or, you might be using macOS.
+If you don't have macOS, or any version of Linux installed, please return to the [operating system installation guide](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/prerequisites).
 </div>

 1. Visit [The Unix Shell](https://swcarpentry.github.io/shell-novice/) course designed by the Software Carpentry Foundation.
 There you will find a full complement of lessons on using the CLI, but for now just focus on completing the following lessons: